efaruk/playground/UnlockedStateProvider/readme.md

 Installation
 --

-color{REDUnlocked can be installed via the nuget UI (as [UnlockedStateProvider.Redis](https://www.nuget.org/packages/UnlockedStateProvider.Redis/)), or via the nuget package manager console:
+Unlocked can be installed via the nuget UI (as [UnlockedStateProvider.Redis](https://www.nuget.org/packages/UnlockedStateProvider.Redis/)), or via the nuget package manager console:

 	PM> Install-Package UnlockedStateProvider.Redis